Zonta Locust Street Gardens

 her granddaughter, Ashlynn Eberhard

-Dorothy Webster tending the Locust Street Garden in 2012.
+Dorothy Webster tending the Locust Street Garden.

 Dorothy was one of the original 8 members who began caring for this garden back in 1995.